 In the following pages we set out the eight standards that apply to TV and radio broadcasts, along with guidelines for each, and we elaborate on these in the commentary.
+The guidelines and commentary are just that - they are not firm rules and do not carry the same weight as the standards.
 The wording of each standard and its objectives are to the fore when we determine if a standard has been breached.